"Today's advanced STEM graduate could be tomorrow's world-class, world-changing scientist." - Todd Park

 Reduce Waste : We have become a disposal culture and it simply will not sustain us in the long run.
 We need to leave our world a better place for our children's children.
 Let's work to create policy to reduce trash, increase sustainable packaging, and integrate local composting and recycling facilities across the country.
 Specifically, we should use technology and innovation to eliminate most if not all single-use plastics and packing in favor of reusable or biodegradable options.

-Protect the Wild : Enhance our policies to further reduce emissions, waste, and to protect our wild lands and water systems.
-As tourism is a large portion of Colorado's economy, such policies encourage others to visit our wild lands year after year.
-Also, we should collectively work to enhance the sustainability and ethical standards of meat, poultry, and dairy production across America.
+Protect the Wild : Enhance policies to further reduce emissions, waste, and to protect our wild lands and water systems.
+Tourism is a large portion of Colorado's economy, and protecting our wild lands is vital to our continued opportunities.

-Educate : Incorporate natural world education into classrooms to educate upcoming generations why the natural world is so crucial to our success.
+Educate : Incorporate environmental education into classrooms to educate upcoming generations why the natural world is so crucial to our success.

 Transportation : Modernize American transport for easy, ecological and human friendly modes of transportation such as developing bicycle lanes, electric vehicles, extensive electric vehicle-charging stations, automated vehicles, and enhanced public transport.